 - Order Cycling System

 Under this technique of inventory management, the different stock items are ranked in order of their money value.
 High-value items are closely attended, and low-value items are devoted minimum expenses to ensure proper control of inventories and efficient allocation.

 #3 – Cash and Bank Balances

 It is said that cash is the king and also an essential component of current asset and cash involves not just cash only but all liquid securities which can be readily converted into cash.
 Proper Cash Management goes a long way in keeping the working capital cycle in order and also enables the business to manage its operating cycle.
 Also, business efficiency is determined by the amount of free cash flow to the firm (FCFF) it generates.
-Also, proper utilization of cash ensures business to garner trade discounts and improve the cash conversion cycle which is an important yardstick to analyze the working capital cycle of any business.
+Also, proper utilization of cash ensures business to garner trade discounts and improve the cash conversion cycle, which is a critical yardstick to analyze the working capital cycle of any business.

 #4 – Trade Payables